 In total, we’re looking at 460,000 points & miles in 15 months based on the bonuses available at the time of this writing.
 It’s actually possible to do far better than this, but this plan offers a solid start and ensures that you have some of the key cards in your portfolio for ongoing success in earning points and traveling for free.

 With the plan described above you would be at 4/24 by the end.
 That is, you could get approved for one more personal Chase card afterwards.
 Or, you could first apply for more business Chase cards without increasing your 5/24 count.
-You could consider, for example, signing up for two Chase business cards next:
+You could consider, for example, applying for two Chase business cards next:

 You could even apply for Amex, Citi and other business cards (but not Capital One business cards) during this time without hurting your chance of picking up another Chase card.
 You can find a sorted list of the best business card offers here.